 - Plurkrose studies literature and philosophy (epistemology); Boghossian is a philosopher; Lindsay is a mathematician trained in physics (similar to Sokal).
 Hence, one reason they seemed to lack the background or inclination to follow the same protocols as social scientists may be that… they are not, in fact, social scientists.

-However, even granting these caveats, their experiment did seem to cross a number of ethical lines.
+However, even granting these caveats, a number of other significant ethical issues remain.

 For instance, the authors misrepresented their identities, credentials and affiliations, put forward bad-faith arguments and (perhaps more troubling) phony data – and allowed these to actually be published, and to stand for some time.
 If their plot had not been exposed prematurely, many other researchers could have been led (even further) astray through other works that cited the trio’s research, believing it to be reliable (in part because it had been published in these respected journals – and therefore, presumably vetted by authorities in the subfield).
 This is very different, for instance, from when Science magazine carried out a similar hoax to test the rigor of open-access journals, sending fatally-flawed papers to hundreds of journals to see how many would accept (most did): Science did not allow these flawed papers to be published.
 Plukrose et al. did.

 It would also be very bad if this kind of hoaxing became a widespread practice (for instance, if the often well-credentialed contributors to Areo, Quillette and other sympathetic outlets decided to also flood social research journals with fake studies, allow accepted papers to proceed all the way through publication, and expose them as fakes, making sweeping claims against the relevant fields in the process) – this would greatly undermine the fidelity of peer review or citation, and public trust in social research.
 In Kantian terms, the trio’s actions could not be successfully scaled into a categorical imperative.